 Aging, the progressive accumulation of damage that occurs to an organism over time, eventually leads to disease and death.
 High blood glucose and insulin levels and the signaling pathways they regulate play critical roles in aging and age-related diseases.
 Turning down the activity of these pathways improves lifespan in multiple organisms, including worms, fruit flies, and mice.
-The anti-aging properties of metformin appear to extend beyond glucose and insulin signaling pathways, however, to address the major hallmarks of disease and aging, including inflammation, altered cell signaling, mitochondrial dysfunction, epigenetic modification, telomere loss, genomic instability, and cellular senescence.
+The antiaging properties of metformin appear to extend beyond glucose and insulin signaling pathways, however, to address the primary hallmarks of disease and aging, including inflammation, altered cell signaling, mitochondrial dysfunction, epigenetic modification, telomere loss, genomic instability, and cellular senescence.

-Metformin activates adenosine monophosphate-activated protein kinase, or AMPK, an enzyme that serves as a master regulator of cellular energy homeostasis.
+Metformin activates adenosine monophosphate-activated protein kinase, or AMPK, an enzyme that is a master regulator of cellular energy homeostasis.
 Several in vitro studies in both human and animal cell lines indicate that AMPK activation is triggered when metformin alters aspects of mitochondrial performance via inhibition of complex 1 of the electron transport chain.
-An in vivo study in which healthy and diabetic rats were treated with increasing doses of metformin (30, 100, or 300 milligrams per kilogram of bodyweight, mg/kg/bw) per day for two weeks found that at higher doses (100 mg/kg/bw and 300 mg/kg/bw) metformin decreased mitochondrial oxidative capacity by 21 percent and 48 percent, respectively, due to decreased activity of complex 1.
+An in vivo study in which healthy and diabetic rats were treated with increasing doses of metformin (30, 100, or 300 milligrams per kilogram of body weight, mg/kg/bw) per day for two weeks found that at higher doses (100 mg/kg/bw and 300 mg/kg/bw) metformin decreased mitochondrial oxidative capacity by 21 percent and 48 percent, respectively, due to decreased activity of complex 1.